Stalius4/mongoDBCLI/README.md

-#  type comands in terminal
+#  Type comands in terminal

 1. npm init -y  ***(can be used to set up a new or existing npm package.)*** (https://docs.npmjs.com/cli/v8/commands/npm-init)
 2. npm  i yargs     (https://www.npmjs.com/package/yargs)